Table of contents

 How does Selective Laser Sintering work?

 Once a layer is finished, more powder is rolled and spread onto the print bed.
 The process repeats itself layer after layer.
-The excess powder stays in the powder bed, thus automatically providing support for the object and its intricacies.
+The excess powder stays in the powder bed, thus automatically providing support for the object and its intricacies (though supports are still needed when it comes to metal 3D printing).

 When the 3D printing process is finished and the powder bed has cooled down, the objects can be removed.
 Excess powder material is then to be brushed off to reveal the final part.
-The parts require little to no post-processing.
+Aside from powder removal, the parts require little to no post-processing for basic applications.

 SLS 3D printing technology.